 Aside from the tips mentioned above, here are some additional ways that you can help reduce the risk of canine conjunctivitis:

-1. Your dog’s food and water bowls should be washed and dried every week to avoid salmonella infections.
+1. Your dog’s food and water bowls should be washed and dried weekly to avoid salmonella infections.
 Wash your pet’s feeding utensils thoroughly after each meal as well.

 2. Be very careful when you wash your dog’s eyes.
-You want to make sure that the water is not too hot or cold, and it should be lukewarm at most.
+You want to ensure that the water is not too hot or cold, and it should be lukewarm.

-3. When bathing your dog, try not to get any shampoo into his eyes as this can irritate him.
-If any does get in there, flush it out immediately with clean water.
+3. When bathing your dog, try not to get shampoo into his eyes as this can irritate him.
+If any does get in there, flush it immediately with clean water.

-4. Also, avoid using dog shampoos that contain ingredients that provide additional nutrients for the skin and coat because these will only build upon your pet’s fur and can lead to skin problems, which can cause infections around the eyes.
+4. Also, avoid using dog shampoos containing ingredients that provide additional nutrients for the skin and coat because these will only build upon your pet’s fur and can lead to skin problems, which can cause eye infections.

 5 .
 If you live in a hot climate, make sure your dog doesn’t get too sweaty around his head and eyes because this can contribute to staph or ringworm infections which will only worsen the situation.

-7. Limit the time your dog spends outside so he won’t get exposed to harmful elements.
+7. Limit your dog’s time outside so he won’t get exposed to harmful elements.
 If you have more than one pet in the household, make sure they are not kept together because this will only cause their immune system to weaken even more.

 8 .
 Dogs that have been diagnosed with conjunctivitis should not be allowed to play with other dogs or go to dog parks until they are completely healed.